At times learning about mortgages can seem complicated and confusing.

-The issue will only arise if you apply for a ‘decision in principle’ through each of the brokers and if the lenders choose to do a ‘hard search’.
+The issue will only arise if you apply for a ‘mortgage agreement in principle‘ through each of the brokers AND if the lenders choose to do a ‘hard search’.
 Be careful when you go to the next stage of still using multiple brokers.

 We know how important it is to be sure you are getting the best advice from an adviser you trust, and that might not be the first one you meet, so be confident to shop around.

 There you go, six common mortgage myths busted!

 Hopefully, you’re now ready to get out there and start looking into things without worrying that you’re going to make a mistake that could mess up your chances of securing your dream home.

 Follow the tips above and you should stand a much better chance of making it a success.

 Need help to figure out if you are ready to talk to a mortgage adviser?
 Discover how our mortgage adviser matching service for first-time buyers can help.